kanjieater/SubPlz/readme.md

 - Recommended: `subplz sync --model large-v3 -d "/mnt/v/Videos/J-Anime Shows/Sousou no Frieren"`
 - Highly recommend running with something like `--model "large-v3"` as subtitles often have sound effects or other things that won't be picked up by transcription models.
 By using a large model, it will take much longer (a 24 min episode can go from 30 seconds to 4 mins for me), but it will be much more accurate.
 - Subs can be cut off in strange ways if you have an unreliable transcript, so you may want to use `--respect-grouping`.
 If you find your subs frequently have very long subtitle lines, consider using `--no-respect-grouping`

+# Anki Support

+- Generates subs2srs style deck
+- Imports the deck into Anki automatically

+The Anki support currently takes your m4b file in `<full_folder_path>` named `<name>.m4b`, where `<name>` is the name of the media, and it outputs srs audio and a TSV file that can is sent via AnkiConnect to Anki.
+This is useful for searching across [GoldenDict](https://www.youtube.com/playlist?list=PLV9y64Yrq5i-1ztReLQQ2oyg43uoeyri-) to find sentences that use a word, or to merge automatically with custom scripts (more releases to support this coming hopefully).

+1. Install ankiconnect add-on to Anki.
+2. I recommend using `ANKICONNECT` as an environment variable.
+Set `export ANKICONNECT=localhost:8755` or `export ANKICONNECT="$(hostname).local:8765"` in your `~/.zshrc` or bashrc & activate it.
+3. Make sure you are in the project directory `cd ./AudiobookTextSync`
+4. Install `pip install ./requirements.txt` (only needs to be done once)
+5. Set `ANKI_MEDIA_DIR` to your anki profile's media path: `/mnt/f/Anki2/KanjiEater/collection.media/`
+6. Run the command below

+Command:
+`./anki.sh "<full_folder_path>"`

+Example:
+`./anki.sh "/mnt/d/sync/kokoro/"`

 # Thanks